therewillbecode/ghostdriver/README.md

 # multiscraper

-##  Parallel asynchronous web scraping for casperjs using multiple child processes.
+## True parallel web scraping for casperjs using multiple child processes.

 Waiting for a response from a servers is usually the limiting factor when it comes to scraping speed.
 This is especially the case when you want to scrape data from many different sites at once.